s0pple/Gruppe_F/README.md

 When you select the "Search hotels with desired attributes" option, you'll be prompted to enter your desired attributes.
 Here's how you can do it:

-1. no entry: If no entries are made for any of the following search options, all hotels from the database are displayed.
+ * no entry: If no entries are made for any of the following search options, all hotels from the database are displayed.
 The entries are complementary so that combinations are also possible.

-2. name of hotel: If the name or a part of it is known and entered, the names of the hotels in the database are compared with it and the matching hotels are displayed.
-Thanks to the “ilike(f”%{hotel_name}%“)” implementation, the hotels are output as soon as the input is also present in the name in any form.
-Example: if you enter “aMA”, “Hotel Amaris” is displayed.
-3. city: The same for the city.
-This allows spelling mistakes to be partially ignored.
-4. number of guests: The maximum number of guests that should be in a room can be entered here.
-5. star rating(1-5): This filters the hotels according to the number of stars.
-6. start date(dd.mm.yyyy): The start date can be entered here.
+You will now be asked for various search entries, all of which can be entered optionally.
+These entries are monitored so that incorrect entries can be restricted.
+For example, the number of stars can only have the values 1, 2, 3, 4 and 5.

-7. end date(dd.mm.yyyy): This is only asked to be entered if a start date has been entered, but it is then mandatory to enter it.
+  * end date(dd.mm.yyyy): This is only asked to be entered if a start date has been entered, but it is then mandatory to enter it.

-8. if no hotels match the conditions, the entries are queried again with the message that no hotel was found.
+if no hotels match the conditions, the entries are queried again with the message that no hotel was found.
 Otherwise the hotels are listed and you can select one of them.
 The room search is started by the selection.

 **Search Rooms**